NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

 ## drop Index
 #### Description
-This method drops the bplus indexing on an attribute attr in a relation relname as specified in arguments.
+This method drops the bplus indexing on an attribute attr in a relation relName as specified in arguments.
 #### Arguments
 |Name|Type|Description|
 |----------|--------------------|-------------------------------------------------------------|